pryv/lib-cocoa/Readme.md

 	NSArray *permissions = [NSArray arrayWithObject:[NSDictionary dictionaryWithObjects:objects forKeys:keys]];

 After this preparation, you actually request for an access token using this method :

+	[PYClient setDefaultDomainStaging];
     [PYWebLoginViewController requestAccessWithAppId:@"pryv-sdk-ios-example"
                                      andPermissions:permissions
                                            delegate:self];

+The first line is needed whenever you need to (re-)log a user.
 Here you are sending the `appId` and an array of permissions.
 An instance of `UIWebView` will pop up and will ask the user for username and password.
 If everything went ok, you'll get response in the delegate method.

 	- (void) pyWebLoginSuccess:(PYAccess*)pyAccess {
 	    NSLog(@"Signin With Success %@ %@",pyAccess.userID,pyAccess.accessToken);